 The DEFP also highlights SMART construction projects across the District.
-These projects are being implemented through contracts the District has entered into with outside firms to provide Owner's Representative and Cost/Program Controls management services.
+These projects are being implemented through contracts the District has entered into with outside firms to provide Owner's Cost/Program Representative and Controls management services.
 Using these firms the District is enhancing efficiency by keeping current with the latest developments in construction management systems and practices.
-In addition, the firms are establishing a central coordinated repository of data by implementing, maintaining, and upgrading information management systems appropriate to facilitate the efficient and effective use of information throughout the District's capital projects.
+In addition, the firms are establishing a central coordinated repository of data by implementing, maintaining, and upgrading management information systems appropriate to facilitate the efficient and effective use of information throughout the District's capital projects.